-The valuation of assets acquired and liabilities assumed in a business combination under ASC 805, Business Combinations ("ASC 805") requires management to make significant estimates and assumptions.
+The valuation of assets acquired and liabilities assumed in an acquisition under Accounting Standard Codification Topic 805, Business Combinations ("ASC 805") requires management to make significant estimates and assumptions.
 Critical estimates in determining the fair value of certain intangible assets include, but are not limited to: future expected cash flows from customer contracts, customer lists, and acquired developed technologies and patents; competitive trends and market comparables; brand awareness and market position, as well as assumptions about the period of time the brand will continue to be used in our product portfolio; and discount rates.
-For additional information, refer to "Note 9 - Business Combinations" of the Notes to Consolidated Financial Statements.
+For additional information, refer to Note 7-Acquisitions and Divestitures of the Notes to Consolidated Financial Statements.

-Impairment of goodwill and intangible assets
+Impairment of intangible assets